 One of the first questions on every homeowner’s mind is, “How long will my kitchen be out of commission?”
 It’s a fair question—the kitchen is the heart of the home, and being without it is a major disruption.
 While the exact timeline depends on the scope of your project, understanding the phases can help you prepare for what’s ahead.
 A well-planned kitchen remodel is a marathon, not a sprint, but a clear timeline makes the process much more manageable.

-Understanding the Timeline
+Breaking Down the Remodel Timeline

 Let’s set some realistic expectations.
 A standard kitchen remodel typically takes between four and eight weeks from the start of demolition to the final touches.
 However, for more extensive renovations involving structural changes, moving walls, or custom-ordered materials, the timeline can stretch to three or four months.
 The initial design and planning phase alone can take several weeks as you finalize layouts and select materials.
 Factors like the complexity of your design, the lead time for custom cabinets or countertops, and even unexpected discoveries behind the walls can extend the project timeline.
 Working with an experienced team helps keep these variables in check.